timothydmorton/VESPA/docs/api.rst

 This object is essentially an organized list of :class:`EclipsePopulation` objects.

-.. autoclass:: vespa.populations.PopulationSet
+.. autoclass:: vespa.PopulationSet
   :members:

 TransitSignal
 ----------------

-.. autoclass:: vespa.transitsignal.TransitSignal
+.. autoclass:: vespa.TransitSignal
   :members: